-- integration of follow-up care for patients once they are discharged from hospital; - more coordinated team-based primary care models where patients can get comprehensive nonacute services from an organized group of practitioners such as doctors, nurses, dieticians, and physiotherapists; - scope-of-practice changes to get more services from such specialties as pharmacists and nurse practitioners instead of the more expensive services of physicians; - improvements in, and more use of, non-institutional care for seniors with chronic conditions; and, - the establishment and expanded use of electronic health records.
+- more coordinated team-based primary care models where patients can get comprehensive non-acute services from a group of practitioners such as doctors, nurses, dieticians, and physiotherapists operating as a unit; - better use of information technology, particularly in coordinating patient continuing care; - scope-of-practice changes that would allow less expensive specialties such as pharmacists and nurse practitioners to provide services currently, and unnecessarily, performed by more expensive physicians; and, - better follow-up care for patients discharged from hospital to cut down on complications and readmissions.

-Turning to different delivery vehicles, Canada's provinces exhibit large differences in spending by category that may yield insights.
-Alberta spends less than most provinces on "other institutions," such as nursing homes and residential care facilities (see Table 2).
-But Alberta spends more on physicians than other provinces, and has the second highest per capita spend on hospitals.
-These differences are large: in the case of hospitals, bringing costs in line with the national average would save the province some \$2 billion.
-Perhaps Albertans get appropriate bang for their extra bucks spent on hospitals - but more rigour in addressing that question is clearly vital to the effort to limit the impact of less useful healthcare spending on other fiscal priorities.
+Turning to various delivery vehicles, Canada's provinces exhibit large differences in spending in major categories that may yield useful insights for New Brunswick (see Table 2).
+New Brunswick spends less than most provinces on physicians and other health professionals.
+By contrast, New Brunswick spends much more on hospitals.

+These differences are large: if New Brunswick brought its hospital costs in line with the national average, for example, it would spend some \$330 million less annually.
+Perhaps New Brunswickers get appropriately greater value from their hospitals than other provinces do, but we do not know.
+More rigour in addressing that and related questions is clearly vital in the effort to limit the impact of less rewarding healthcare spending on other fiscal priorities.